d2l-ai/d2l-en/chapter_preface/index.md

 used to train deep learning models.
 The next chapter, :numref:`chap_performance` examines several key factors that influence the computational performance of your deep learning code.
+In :numref:`chap_cv`,
-In :numref:`chap_cv` and :numref:`chap_nlp`, we illustrate
+we illustrate
-major applications of deep learning in computer vision and natural language processing, respectively.
+major applications of deep learning in computer vision.
+In :numref:`chap_nlp_pretrain` and :numref:`chap_nlp_app`,
+we show how to pretrain language representation models and apply them to natural language processing tasks.

 ### Code